 Bin your rubbish or take it with you

-With 11km of foreshore and many beautiful parks and gardens, we’re spoilt for choice.
-Why not try visiting somewhere new this year?
+With 11 kilometres of foreshore and many beautiful parks and gardens, we’re spoilt for choice.
+Why not beat the summer crowds by discovering somewhere new this year?

 Play it safe by the water

-- Supervise children closely around water and always swim with a friend.
+- Supervise children closely around water and never swim alone.

-- Check VicEmergency for beach closures and emergency information.
+- Check VicEmergency in advance for beach closures and emergency information.

 Check summer safety for more details.